brianhouse/art_and_code/NEXT.md

 - show how to draw a "soft line" with a loop of very random points over a very narrow band
 - conceptual is really that randomness should play a role in the concept in some way

+## nonlinearity
+- make them make a toy example with three rooms and be strict about that so they don't immediately go off the deep end

 ## glitch

 ### general